Marko Perović (footballer, born 1984): 2010 Season

 The 2009–10 FC Basel season saw Perović play just 12 minutes of football under Thorsten Fink, and in January 2010, at the suggestion of his agent, Perovic agreed to trail with Major League Soccer side New England Revolution.

+Revolution General Manager Mike Burns said on March 19, 2010, that the Revolution were attempting to make a deal happen with Perovic.

 Perović noted that he'd never considered moving to MLS before his agent's suggestion.
 In an interview with the Revolution, he noted several challenges he faced when coming to the league, including the language barrier and travel.
 MLS travel included long plane flights, with which he had no familiarity, as his former teams traveled primarily by bus.
 He cited the outreach and support of his teammates as factors that helped him settle in.

 After a successful trial, and a successful pre-season stint which included two friendlies, the New England Revolution elected to sign Perović.
 Basel committed to a free transfer.

-After squaring away his P-1 visa and contract situation with Basel, Perović signed with New England on March 26, 2010, the same day the Revolution announced the return of winger Khano Smith.
-He made his MLS debut as a substitute in the second half of the Revolution's 4–1 victory over Toronto FC on April 10, 2010.
+After squaring away his P-1 visa and contract situation with Basel, Perović signed with New England on 26 March 2010, the same day the Revolution announced the return of winger Khano Smith.
+He made his MLS debut as a substitute in the second half of the Revolution's 4–1 victory over Toronto FC on 10 April 2010.

-Deployed at left wing, Perović scored his first goal for the Revs, a "dazzling" 30-yard free kick, on April 24, 2010, against the eventual MLS Cup champion Colorado Rapids at Gillette Stadium in front of a crowd of 8,142.
+Deployed at left wing, Perović scored his first goal for the Revs, a "dazzling" 30-yard free kick, on 24 April 2010, against the eventual MLS Cup champion Colorado Rapids at Gillette Stadium in front of a crowd of 8,142.
 It was the Revolution's first set piece goal of the season.

-Perović scored his second goal for the Revolution on May 29, 2010, in the 8th minute against the New York Red Bulls.
-Though the Revolution would go on to win the game 3-2, the game is most remembered for the broken fibula suffered by starting goalkeeper Preston Burpo in a collision with New York's Dane Richards.
+Perović scored his second goal for the Revolution on 29 May 2010, in the 8th minute against the New York Red Bulls.
+Though the Revolution would go on to win the game 3–2, the game is most remembered for the broken fibula suffered by starting goalkeeper Preston Burpo in a collision with New York's Dane Richards.

 Perović truly began to shine during the month of July.
-During a five-game stretch from July 10–31, he scored four of the Revolution’s six goals while assisting on another, scored by Zack Schilawski.
-These included a 67th minute game winner against the LA Galaxy on July 10, and an equalizer against the Philadelphia Union in the Revolution's first-ever trip to PPL Park on July 31.
-On the 17th and 20th of July, in SuperLiga Group B play, Perović scored on the Chicago Fire and Monarcas Morelia.
+During a five-game stretch from 10–31 July, he scored four of the Revolution's six goals while assisting on another, scored by Zack Schilawski.
+These included a 67th minute game winner against the LA Galaxy on 10 July, and an equalizer against the Philadelphia Union in the Revolution's first-ever trip to PPL Park on 31 July.
+On the 17 and 20 July, in SuperLiga Group B play, Perović scored on the Chicago Fire and Monarcas Morelia.